-See Section 3.0, Table 3-16 for ANALOG OUTPUT parameters.
+See Section 3.0 on page 44 and Table 3-18 on page 67 for ANALOG OUTPUT parameters.

 The following calibration procedure requires a multimeter to measure voltage or current output from the analog output module.
 If the option is not already installed, install it in according to the instructions included with the option.